PhilipSCA/philanderson-co-uk/john/learning/com-science.md

-Boundary data - data on the boundary of what the program should accept Erroneous data - invalid data the program shouldn't accept Trace table - table to test that a program is working NOT gate - output is opposite of input
+Boundary data - data on the boundary of what the program should accept Erroneous data - invalid data the program shouldn't accept Trace table - table to test that a program is working NOT gate - output is opposite of input (0, 1)
 AND gate - if both inputs are 1, then output is 1.
 Otherwise its not the same and its 0.
+(0, 0, 0, 1)
 OR gate - if one or more inputs is 1, output is 1.
-The output is only 0 if all inputs are 0
+The output is only 0 if all inputs are 0 (0, 1, 1, 1)
+XOR gate(not needed) - exclusive OR - if exactly one input is 1, output is 1.
+Otherwise output is 0.
+(0,1,1,0)
+Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide) Character set - collection of characters that a computer can recognise from their binary number Colour depth - number of bits used per pixel - 2^(number of bits) Resolution - the concentration of pixels in an area - given as WidthxHeight